HIGH-FIDELITY VACUUM TUBE

-Note: This configuration has opposite polarity as
+Note: This configuration has opposite polarity as when

-the benefits described are not relevant to the zener diode technique.
+benefits described are not relevant to the zener diode technique.

 Important - When using a high B+ voltage:

-To ensure Plate Dissipation remains within manufacturer's rating at
+To ensure Plate Dissipation remains within manufacturer's rating at both

-It may be more prudent to use a tube having a higher rating.
+be more prudent to use a tube having a higher rating.